-Note that the defined list of input qualifiers represents the semantically required set for the Datamover layer to consider in implementing the Primitive in each interaction described in this section.
-Some implementations may choose to deduce the qualifiers in other ways that are optimized for the implementation specifics.
+Note that the defined list of input qualifiers represents the semantically required set for the Datamover layer to consider in implementing the Primitive in each interaction described in this section (see section 7.4 for an elaboration).
+Implementations may choose to deduce the qualifiers in ways that are optimized for the implementation specifics.
 Two examples of this are: